Welcome, fellow dog owners!

 - Features 45% lean salmon as a single source of protein for lean muscle maintenance

 - Free from grains, cereals, gluten, GM produce, artificial flavours, colours, and preservatives

 - Always ensure fresh drinking water is available

 - Nutrients which support a balanced digestive system.

-A wet food option which contains a lot of fibre is the Purina brand’s Pro Plan.
-You can get this stuff in a pack o f 12 and is ideal for dogs who don’t like kibble or dogs who have trouble chewing such as an elderly dog.
+The Purina brand’s Pro Plan is a wet food option containing much fibre.
+You can get this stuff in a pack of 12, and it is ideal for dogs who don’t like kibble or have trouble chewing, such as an elderly dog.
 High protein, low calories and high fibre make this a great choice if your dog is struggling with obesity.